Table of Contents

 If your external hard drive shares the same drive letter as your disk partition, Windows won't show the drive letter of your external device.
 It will show as New Volume in Disk Management without a drive letter.

-And this is why your external hard drive not detected.
+And, this is probably the reason your external hard drive not detected.
 To fix this issue, you'll need to add a new drive letter to your Seagate disk.
-Here are the steps:
+Here are the steps to do so:

 Step 1.
 Connect Seagate external to computer and open Disk Management.